emqx/cloud-docs/en_US/billing/billing_information.md

   - If you haven't added a card, click + button to add a new card.
   - If you have added a card, your card information will be displayed in the block including card last four numbers, expire date, and when the card had been added.
   - Click **Change Info** to update card information.
   - Click **Got a problem?** if you have any issues in updating card information.
-You can contact us through the **Tickets** in the top menu or by sending us an email.
+You can contact us through the **Tickets** in the top menu or by emailing us.

 ![bill info](./_assets/overview_info.png)